DishaMT19/DS_AI_Internship/README.md

 - Built comparison dashboards using bar charts and subplots for multi-metric analysis.
 - Improved ability to design clean, readable, and professional visual outputs.
 - Strengthened confidence in interpreting and presenting data-driven insights.
+- Built a strong foundation in Exploratory Data Analysis as a critical step in data workflows.
+- Analyzed individual variables to understand distribution, spread, and central tendency.
+- Explored relationships between variables using bivariate analysis techniques.
+- Applied correlation analysis to quantify relationships and detect meaningful patterns.
+- Identified outliers and evaluated their influence on overall dataset behavior.
+- Strengthened ability to extract actionable insights from raw data.

 ---